Search on the Website:

 The GPU temperature would be ~95°C and you won't get a blue screen, which means you have found the highest frequency the GPU can reach.

-Note: Do NOT increase Memory Clock frequency if you can still increase the Core Clock frequency, increasing the Core Clock frequency is the priority unless the client wants the Memory Clock frequency increased (the reason is that you get more points in benchmark by increasing the Core Clock frequency first).
+Note: Do NOT increase the Memory Clock frequency if you can still increase the Core Clock frequency, increasing the Core Clock frequency is the priority (the reason is that you get a higher benchmark score by increasing the Core Clock frequency first).

 But, we're not done yet...